Universal Church Only – a vertical relationship.

 The risk of only focusing on the universal church is that you divorce yourself from serving the local church.
 The expression of your faith is only a vertical relationship.
 There is no accountability, no fellowship, no commitment to others.
 That is a very selfish expression of faith.

-But probably more alarmingly, it is an attitude which rejects God’s call to love others.
+Perhaps more alarmingly, it is an attitude which rejects God’s call to love others.

 Being a member of God’s universal church comes with it the requirement to be (as much as possible) a member of God’s local church – to serve God and serve others.
 Christians do that by spurring others on, meeting together, and making it your job to encourage others.